DFE-Digital/register-trainee-teachers/docs/adr/0007-store-academic-cycles-on-trainees.md

 Rules for determining start academic cycle:

-1. Use the trainee's commencement date.
+1. Use the trainee's start date.
-2. If commencement date is missing, use their ITT start date.
+2. If trainee start date is missing, use their ITT start date.
 3. If the ITT start date is missing, default to the current cycle.

 Rules for determining end academic cycle: